The Good House (film): Reception

 On the review aggregator website Rotten Tomatoes, The Good House holds an approval rating of 73% based on 78 reviews with an average of 6.1/10.
 The website's critics consensus reads: "The Good House creaks in spots, but with Kevin Kline and Sigourney Weaver providing load-bearing performances, it's far from a fixer-upper."
-On Metacritic, which uses a weighted average, the films has a score of 62 out 100 based on 16 reviews, indicating "generally positive reviews".
+On Metacritic, which uses a weighted average, the film has a score of 62 out 100 based on 16 reviews, indicating "generally positive reviews".